Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/CreateTerrainSurfaceFromLocalTilePackage/README.md

 ## How it works

 1. Create a `Scene` and add it to a `SceneView`.
-2. Create an `ArcGISTiledElevationSource` from a local tile package (.tpk) by setting the url to the local file.
+2. Create an `ArcGISTiledElevationSource` from a local tile package (.tpkx) by setting the url to the local file.
 3. Add the tiled elevation source to the scene's base surface.

 ## Relevant API